Physicality of evolution and statistical contractivity are equivalent notions of maps: Introduction

 where $p_i/q_i$ are the components of the two vectors.
 Then, the minimum compression is connected to the statistical difference, as measured by $D(\boldsymbol{p}||\boldsymbol{q})$, between the code probability distribution and the uniform one.
 Thanks to the operational interpretation of the relative entropy as the asymptotic difference between the two log-likelihood~\cite{kullbackInformationTheoryStatistics1997}, this result simply means that in order for a probabilistic code to work, it needs to generate correlations significantly different from random bits.

 Over time, information theory evolved from its role in telecommunication to become one of the cornerstones of the modern understanding of physics.
 Indeed, apart from its decisive role in the treatment of statistical mechanics~\cite{jaynes1957information,leff2014maxwell,parrondo_thermodynamics_2015}, its extension to the quantum regime gave rise to an entire new field of physics~\cite{nielsen2002quantum}.
 Today, the concept of information plays a foundational role very similar to the one of energy for classical mechanics.
-For example, we impose time-reversal symmetry by requiring that the global evolution of a closed system conserves the information, singling out in this way unitaries and antiunitaries transformations, in agreement with Wigner's theorem~\cite{Holevo2013}.
+For example, time-reversal symmetry follows from the requirement that the global evolution should conserve information, constraining the dynamics, thanks to Wigner's theorem~\cite{Holevo2013}, to unitaries or antiunitaries transformations.
 Moreover, much in the same way in which one reconciles the existence of dissipative dynamics with the principle of conservation of energy, we explain the existence of evolutions for which information appears to be lost by postulating that the missing information is simply transferred to some environmental degrees of freedom which we do not have access to.
 Following this argument, the most generic quantum mechanical evolution $\Phi$ takes the form:

 where $\rho_S$ is the state of the system, $\omega_E$ is a generic environmental state and $U_{SE}$ is the global unitary/antiunitary evolution.
 Moreover, requiring the compatibility with composition of different systems, further restricts the set of global transformations $U_{SE}$ to unitaries only~\cite{zyczkowski2004duality,chiribella2021symmetries}.
 The class of maps defined by Eq.~\eqref{eq:CPTPdef}, with $U_{SE}$ restricted to be unitary, is characterised by Stinespring theorem~\cite{stinespring1955positive} as the set of Completely Positive Trace-Preserving maps (CPTP).
 When the same reasoning is applied to classical probabilities, one obtains the set of stochastic maps, since these can always be decomposed as: